brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 ### Spine-3-1

-Now let's head over to spine-3-1 which is PoD 3's spine router in plane 1.
+Now let's head over to spine-3-1 which is PoD 3's spine node in plane 1.

 It has received the positive disaggregation TIE that was originated by super-1-2: